canonical/vanilla-framework/templates/docs/upgrade-guide-v3.md

 ### Full width mobile buttons have been removed

-In Vanilla 2.0 buttons on smallest screens (below `$breakpoint-x-small`) have been extended to full 100% width.
+In Vanilla 2.0 buttons on smallest screens (below `$breakpoint-x-small`) were extended to full 100% width.
 This was causing issues on some layouts and with some utilities, so is no longer part of Vanilla 3.0.
 If your project has any custom code that was needed because of full width buttons you may need to update or remove it.

 ### "Active" button state have been renamed to "processing"